 If you typically do get a refund every year, you might consider adjusting your withholdings at the beginning of December.
 That way, even if your twins arrive in January you likely don’t owe money because your new withholdings will offset your refund that you would have received next year.

-Of course, the advantage of taking your deductions at the end of this year would be that you could really start to have that cash flow on hand to help stock up for your twins’ arrival and the supplies that you’ll need there.
+Of course, the advantage of taking your deductions at the end of this year would be that you could really start to have that cash flow on hand to help stock up for your twins’ arrival and the supplies that you’ll need.

-In this case, where you wait until next year to do your tax withholdings, you’ll get then a tax refund and some cash flow on a month-to-month basis.
-So if you’re getting the extra cash before the twins arrive, you can use it for preparations.
-If you get the cash after the twins arrive, you can use it for all the related expenses that they incur, as well, from formula to diapers to supplies and medical expenses.
+When you wait until next year to do your tax withholdings, you’ll get a tax refund and some cash flow on a month-to-month basis.
+If you’re getting the extra cash before the twins arrive, you can use it for preparations.
+If you get the cash after the twins arrive, you can use it for all the related expenses that they incur, from formula to diapers to supplies and medical expenses.

 So either way, the money will come in handy in this year or next.
 You just have to evaluate your situation.